There are delivery delays nationally. Click for current status.

 Your spa filters are often neglected though they are the best way to keep your water crystal clear.

-Spa filters need to be washed off weekly.
 We suggest a filter wand as the most effective way of doing this without damaging the filter material.
-See all of our filter wand here.

-On a bi-monthly basis you need to soak your filter in an approved filter cleaner solution to eliminate body fats and other organic matter that are not removed by simple rinsing.
+On a monthly basis, you need to soak your filter in an approved filter cleaner solution to eliminate body fats and other organic matter that are not removed by simple rinsing.

 Most people rotate 2 sets of Spa filters so that they can soak one set while the other is in use.
 Adhere to the guidelines of your filter cartridge cleaner label.

-Do not use products like nappy cleaners as most of them contain bleach which reduces the length of the life of your spa filters.
+Do not use products like bleach, detergent, nappy cleaners as most of them can upset the chemical balance in your spa and reduces the life of your spa filters.

-Your spa and Alkalinity should be within this scope (on your test strips) pH 7.2- 7.8 Alkalinity 80-120.
-If not, modify up or down using an approved PH reducer or Alkalinity increase until it is appropriate.
-Make sure to do as instructed and give the substances a chance to work before examining again.
+If your water is not in these recommended ranges, modify up or down using an approved pH decreaser or Alkalinity increaser until it is appropriate.
+Make sure to follow the instructions on your chemical labels and give the substances a chance to work before examining again.

 You need to use an approved oxidiser (spa shock) at least once a week or after heavy use (say a party in the weekend with lots of guests in your spa!).
 Spa shock oxidises the organic matter that makes the water cloudy.

-Important: If you are using a chlorine free sanitising system you will need to shock the water with a Chlorine free shock (Poppits Quick Fix) go through guidelines on the brand.
+Important: If you are using a chlorine-free sanitising system you will need to shock the water with a Chlorine-free shock (Poppits Quick Fix).

 Make sure you are dosing your spa water with enough Sanitiser.
-Under dosing your Sanitiser can cause cloudiness.
+Underdosing your Sanitiser can cause cloudiness.
 Ensure you follow the recommended dosage on the sanitiser label.

-6. If you are using bore or rainfall water and have followed the recommendations above but your water is still a cloudy you may use a water clarifier or flock.
-Study the guidelines for dose rates.
+If you are using bore or rainfall water and have followed the recommendations above but your water is still cloudy you may use a water clarifier or flock.
+Study the guidelines on the label for dosage rates.
 Essentially the water clarifier works by grabbing microscopic particles of organic matter and combining them into larger particles where they can quickly be captured in the filter media.